Measurement & Evaluation

 Measuring our Regional Impact

-REDF is also participating in the evaluation of the Los Angeles Regional Initiative for Social Enterprise (LA: RISE), a public-private partnership REDF manages in Los Angeles.
-This evaluation, which will include over 1,000 participants, will examine promising approaches to improve the social, education, and economic outcomes for low-income Americans.
+REDF participated in the evaluation of the Los Angeles Regional Initiative for Social Enterprise (LA: RISE), a public-private partnership REDF manages in Los Angeles.